 - Combination of several of these symptoms¹

 These digestive symptoms could point to an emergency situation.
-However, what is the root cause?
-We want to be sure we aren’t just managing symptoms, but supporting the body to regain health.
-Once the emergency is under control, it’s time to take a deeper look.
+Finding the root cause, then, is important.
+We want to be sure we aren’t just managing symptoms.
+We want to support the body in regaining health.
+Once the emergency is under control, it’s time to take a closer, deeper look.

 Are There Less Obvious Symptoms of Digestive Issues?

 Many times we are given early warning signs before we reach the point of emergency.
-Because the symptoms aren’t quite as alarming, many times they are overlooked.
+Because the symptoms aren’t quite as alarming or strong, they’re often overlooked.

 - Stinky gas